If you’re serious about cutting your carbon footprint, solar electricity for homes is one way to accomplish your goal.

 Independence from dirty electricity

 I can understand this motivation, as it’s what made me look into solar electricity for homes a few years back, and get several quotes for installing a system in my home.
 But as I explain in How to save electricity, my solar engineer convinced me to cut electricity usage first – which you’ll want to do for any application of solar electricity for homes, since it’s far cheaper to cut electricity use and install a smaller system, than to install a larger system to match current use patterns.
-Once the idea of saving electricity hit home for me, it made green electricity a more affordable option.
-For no up front cost (and no increase in overall cost, since I cut my electricity usage when switching), I was able to become independent from dirty electricity by switching to a green electricity supplier.
-So look carefully at a combination of energy efficiency measures and switching to green electricity as another option to solar electricity for homes.
+I wound up waiting another ten years to install the solar panels on my roof, after prices had dropped by over 50%.

-Independence from service interruptions:
+Independence from service interruptions

 If you live in a remote area where service interruptions are frequent, solar electricity for homes certainly makes sense as a backup option.
 At the very least you’ll want a system with the capacity to keep your refrigerator, freezer, and a few energy efficient lights running for one to several days.
 This may mean a larger battery bank charged by the grid, with a small solar system to extend the life of the battery charge; or a small battery bank with a larger solar system.
 And if a solar backup system makes sense, you will already be investing much of the money for the installation, a controller, inverter, and other equipment, so you might find it easier to justify the additional cost of a solar power system to meet all your electricity for needs while you’re at it.